The Bad Boy

 Bad boys are exciting, but for all the disarming boyishness, the edgy unpredictability, the rugged red zone hotness, we have ample examples that they don’t do relationships.
 Not well, unless you want to share not only their bodies but their hearts, along with constant worry as destructive habits lead to increasingly damaging consequences.

-I’ve had my own encounters with the Bad Boys, of the more benign (Hank Moody) sort.
-And found my way to desiring Good Guys (with a dash of edge) as I’ve matured.
+I’ve had my own encounters with the Bad Boys, of the more mischievous, non-manipulative (Hank Moody) sort.
+And happily, I’ve found my way to desiring Good Guys (with a dash of edge) as I’ve matured.

 - Do we all pass through a Bad Boy / Bad Girl stage, and then move on?